timaronan/d3-line-range/README.md

 # d3-line-range v4

-d3 v4 port of http://timaronan.com/lines/
+d3 v4 port of an interactive line chart with a confidence interval

 ## Installing